gschmutz/iot-vehicle-tracking-demo/README.md

 The truck position messages are sent to the `vehicle_tracking_sysA` topic and should show up on the kcat consumer immediately.

-To stop the connector, you can again use the REST API:
+If you want to stop the connector, you can again use the REST API:

 ```bash
 curl -X "DELETE" "$DOCKER_HOST_IP:8083/connectors/mqtt-vehicle-position-source"